 Finding Help for Drug Addiction

-As is the case with other disease, when drug addiction is identified early, the likelihood of recovery from proper treatment is increased.
-If someone you know needs help, please contact us at Black Bear Lodge.
+As is the case with other diseases, when drug addiction is identified early, the likelihood of recovery from proper treatment is increased.
+If someone you know needs help, please contact us at Black Bear Lodge at 706-914-2327.
 Our programs are appropriate for anyone struggling with substance abuse.
 Our customized approach allows us to assess each client and provide the right therapies at the right time.
 Call our toll-free helpline now to speak to an admissions coordinator about available treatment options.

 1 “44% of Americans Know Someone Who Has Been Addicted to Prescription Painkillers.”
 National Council on Alcoholism and Drug Dependence, 5 May 2016.
 Accessed 25 Sept.
 2017.